-In case you missed it, your favorite photo-sharing app launched its own Stories, a brand new addition that resembles Snapchat's feature of the same name.
-The surprising Instagram update allows you to keep your followers apprised of your of-the-moment happenings without risking oversharing or disrupting your well-manicured feeds.
-With the advent of the feature, a big question on my mind is: Can you see who views your Instagram Stories?
+In case you didn’t already know, your favorite photo-sharing app, Instagram, has a feature called Stories.
+Similar to it’s neighboring social app, Snapchat, Instagram Stories allows you to post photos to your followers for 24 hours.
+If you choose to keep the story alive, you can post it to your Instagram Highlights.
+Instagram Stories allows you to keep your followers apprised of your of-the-moment happenings without risking oversharing or disrupting your well-manicured feeds.
+With the the feature, a big question on my mind is: Can you see who views your Instagram Story?
 I mean, if you can, that kind of changes your whole Instagram Stories game, right?

 Traditionally, Instagram hasn't allowed users to know exactly which followers view a video post in their feed unless the user chooses to like it.
-Video view counts rolled out in 2016, giving Instagrammers more insight into the popularity of their posts independent from likes.
+Video view counts on Instagram rolled out in 2016, giving Instagrammers more insight into the popularity of their posts independent from likes.
 Still, who the views are coming from remains a mystery.
-On the other hand, Snapchat shows its users exactly who has viewed each section of their Stories, and it looks like Instagram has taken a cue from the Story-making forerunner in developing its own take.
+On the other hand, Snapchat shows its users exactly who has viewed each section of their Stories, and it looks like Instagram took a cue, back in 2016, from the Story-making forerunner in developing its own take.
 With Instagram Stories, you can see exactly who views your Story.

 Once your Instagram Story is up and going, you'll begin collecting views over the next 24 hours it's available.
 Unlike Instagram videos, which will show you a total view count, but not the names of the individuals who have viewed each one, Instagram Stories lets you see exactly who has taken a look.
 And, what's more, you can even edit their viewing settings once they've watched your Story (or from your Settings).